 The Chester County Concert Band has established a composition competition for music students at selected Philadelphia region universities.
 Fitting with our non-profit goals of music education and performance for the community, the objective of the competition is to encourage composition for large wind concert bands such as the CCCB.

 David W. Reif was appointed Music Director of the CCCB in March, 2004.
 He currently teaches general music, chorus and handbells at Radnor Middle School in Wayne, PA.
-He has been the co-director of the Delaware Valley Young Musician's Orchestra since September, 2000.
+He was the co-director of the Delaware Valley Young Musician's Orchestra 2000-2010.
 David taught band and orchestra at George Washington High School in Philadelphia, and prior to that, taught band at Rising Sun High School, in North East, Maryland.
 During his tenure at RSHS, he dramatically increased the size and quality of the band program.
 During this time, David also directed the Delaware Blue/Gold All-Star Marching Band, sponsored by the Delaware Foundation for Children with Cognitive Disablilities.

 In 1992, David graduated Cum Laude from the University of Delaware with a Bachelor of Music Education and received his Master of Music in Horn Performance in 1999.
 He studied piano with Benjamin Whitten and Michael Steinberg and horn with Francis Orval and Cynthia Carr.
 In 1989, he attended the Annual Horn Symposium in Munich, Germany and the International Horn Course, in Budapest, Hungary.
 Additionally, David has earned 24 graduate credits through the University of the Arts at Villanova University.
 Highlights include: Instrumental Conducting and the Art of Expressive Phrasing with Jerry Nowak and Band Methods with Quincy Hilliard.
 David won national auditions to play horn at EPCOT in Walt Disney's 1991 All American College Orchestra conducted by James Christensen.
 Preparing for three different shows a day taught him that music needs to appeal to both the audience and the performers alike.
 His musical selections for the CCCB reflect this philosophy and he designs his rehearsals to be productive, rewarding, professional and fun.

-Roger Lacy, Peggy Frymoyer, Leslie Burnick, Bailey Claeys Salls
+Roger Lacy, Peggy Wicks, Leslie Burnick, Bailey Claeys